awslabs/idf-modules/modules/storage/buckets/README.md

 - `retention-type`: type of data retention policy when deleteing the buckets
   - `DESTROY` or `RETAIN`
   - Assumed to be `DESTROY`
+- `solution-id`: a unique identifier for this deployment (must be used with `solution-description`)
+- `solution-name`: a unique name for this deployment (must be used with `solution-id`)
+- `solution-version`: a unique version for this deployment

 ### Module Metadata Outputs